 Enrique Norten is Principal and Founder of TEN Arquitectos (Taller de Enrique Norten Arquitectos), with offices in New York City and Mexico City.

-He is also the Ella Warren Shafer Miller Practice Professor in Architecture at the University of Pennsylvania School of Design, USA and is a member of the Board of the LafargeHolcim Foundation for Sustainable Construction.
+He is also the Ella Warren Shafer Miller Practice Professor in Architecture at the University of Pennsylvania School of Design, USA and was a member of the Board of the LafargeHolcim Foundation for Sustainable Construction (2004-19).

 He studied architecture at the Universidad Iberoamericana (IBERO) in Mexico City and Cornell University, New York, beginning his professional practice in Mexico City in 1981 as a partner of Albin y Norten Arquitectos.

-Enrique Norten was the first Mies van der Rohe Award Pabellón Prize for Latin American Architecture in 1998.
-In 1999, he was awarded an Honorary Fellowship from the American Institute of Architects (AIA).
+Enrique Norten was the first Mies van der Rohe Award Pabellón Prize for Latin American Architecture (1998).
+He was awarded an Honorary Fellowship from the American Institute of Architects (1999).
 He is also recipient of the Leonardo da Vinci World Award of Arts, by the World Cultural Council and the Legacy Award from the Smithsonian Institute.
-In 2018, he received the Medal of Fine Arts in Architecture from the Instituto Nacional de Bellas Artes (INBA) in recognition of his contribution to art and culture in Mexico.
+He received the Medal of Fine Arts in Architecture from the Instituto Nacional de Bellas Artes (INBA) in recognition of his contribution to art and culture in Mexico (2018).

 He is a founding member of the editorial board at Arquitectura magazine and was a member of the jury for the World Trade Center Site Memorial Competition in New York City.
 He has also held the O’Neal Ford Chair in Architecture at the University of Texas at Austin, the Lorch Professor of Architecture Chair at the University of Michigan, and the Elliot Noyes Visiting Design Critic at Harvard University.